shabbir41/plant-watering-system/README.md

-# AWSIoTCore
+# Plant Watering System

-A Particle project named AWSIoTCore
+A Particle project named Plant watering system

-## Welcome to your project!
+## Welcome to our project!

 Every new Particle project is composed of 3 important elements that you'll see have been created in your project directory for AWSIoTCore.